elysiajs/documentation/docs/patterns/end-to-end-type-safety.md

 />

 ::: tip
-Hover over variable and functino to see type definition.
+Hover over variable and function to see type definition.
 :::

 Elysia allows you change type on server and reflect the type definitions on the client, helping with auto-completion and type-enforcement.